fgindraud/modern-cpp/session-2-misc/info.md

 This is particularly useful when dealing with multiple constructors.

 ### `nullptr`
+New pointer literal that denotes an unitialized or invalid pointer.
+Should be used instead of `0` or `NULL`.
+`nullptr` is a lot safer and helps avoiding weird typing bugs.

 ### `using` syntax for typedef
 An improved syntax is available for typedef statements: [typedef.cpp](typedef.cpp).